Contra el Tiempo: Background

 Don Miguelo, born in 1981, started his musical career as a Hip Hop act in 1996.
 According to himself, he grown up surround music and that inspired him to start to record and write his own tracks.
 In 1998, he released his first song "Sirena" but it didn't receive attention by local media and radio.
 In February 2005, Miguelo released the song "Que Tu Quieres", better known as "Cola de Motora".
 At the beginning, he promote the track himself giving free copies to truck and bus drivers.
 However, he decided to send the track to Ronald Grullon, that introduced the track to the radio and quickly in gain attention by listeners and become and national hit.
-Following that, he started to performed at small night clubs around the country.
+Following that, he started to perform at small night clubs around the country.

 By September 2005, he signed with J&N Records to record and album and promote his career internationally.
-On an interview in March 2006, announced that his album titled "Ma`Taide" was finished and 13 tracks of 14 were wrote by him.
+On an interview in March 2006, announced that his album titled "Ma`Taide" was finished and 13 tracks of 14 were written by him.
 On the same interview explains that he had a track with Residente Calle 13.
 However, the song was never released or appeared on the tracklist and the title of the album was changed to "Contra El Tiempo".